bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Deploy UI to MOC and scale test in the MOC.

 ## 6. Release Planning
-(This is just a temporary plan, will be modified depending on the progress...)

 Until February 6 2019, the MPC API haven't been implemented yet.
 Based on the schedule, the MPC API can be released after we finished the ChRIS Store rewriting and front-end of ChRIS platform.
 The data visualization is an important part of user experience, we want to show something pleasant the user can view from the results of the algorithm.